mcabaj/nmt-metrics/README.md

-﻿#  Native Memory Tracking (NMT) of Container memory for Java Apps
+﻿# Native Memory Tracking (NMT) of Container memory for Java Applications

 ## What does this Library do ?
 This library adds custom [native memory tracking](https://docs.oracle.com/javase/8/docs/technotes/guides/troubleshoot/tooldescr007.html) metrics to the `/metrics` spring boot endpoint.